microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ### Step 4 : Understanding the files in the app

-Here's how the base project looks like:
+Here's how the base project looks:

 | Folder/File                          | Contents                                                                                                            |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------------------------- |